singhcoderX/Brownie/README.md

 Outline:-
 We are planning to build a web portal which 1. gives end user information about the candidates ,in order to help them make the right decisions.2.
 Also this portal will contain a e-voting service for students studying in colleges far away from their respective constituencies .
 The aspects we are developing are :

-Security by using Azure blockchain to update our data sets.
+1.Security by using Azure blockchain to update our data sets.

-Reliability by enabling eligible youth to vote which generally miss the voting.
+2.Reliability by enabling eligible youth to vote which generally miss the voting.

-Transparency by showing the students, the number of votes their constituencies candidates gets .
+3.Transparency by showing the students, the number of votes their constituencies candidates gets .

 All this would be in support to current voting system thus increasing the availability of model.

 Working:-